YSZhuoyang/go-dispatcher/README.md

         disp.Dispatch(&myJob{...})

-5. Wait until all jobs are done and return workers back to the global worker pool
+5. Wait until all jobs are done and return workers back to the global worker pool.

         disp.Finalize()